inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/stradigi-ai-website-resource.md

 link: "https://www.stradigi.ai"
 keywords: []
 learnTags: ["ethics","fairness","bias","business","inclusivePractice","canadianLandscape"]
-summary: |-
-  A company that leverages thousands of algorithms on the market to predict, oprtimize and provide insights into what makes measureable business impacts.
+summary: "A company that leverages thousands of algorithms on the market to predict, oprtimize and provide insights into what makes measureable business impacts. "
 ---